 - You can find your room assignment and roommate contact information on your AU Housing Portal.
 We strongly suggest you contact your roommate or roommates before move-in.
 Living with a brand new person can be challenging, so getting to know your similarities and differences early makes a large impact on settling in.
 Because your room might not be as large as the one you have at home, it is also useful to discuss what you plan to bring to campus.

-- Take care of outstanding needs, such as submitting your One Card photo and reserving room rentals.
+- Take care of outstanding needs, such as submitting your One Card photo and personalizing your space.

 - Create a packing list and get to know what items you can't bring into your building and room.